denesderhan/fstlog/README.md

 All instances of the class use the same thread_local buffer, if they are logging in the same thread and are bound to the same core.
 (One common buffer per thread per core for all fstlog::logger instances.)
-With the limitation that only the first created 32 cores can be used.

 ### fstlog::logger_mt
 ```c++